giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

 # Rate-of-energy-decay-in-deep-convolutional-neural-networks
 Experiments on the energy decay of the propagated signals in deep convolutional neural networks.

-The goal of this repo is to serve a python file, that implements a deep convolutaional neural network with a certain set of well chosen filters.
+The goal of this repo is to serve a python files, that implement a deep convolutaional neural networks with certain sets of well chosen filters.

 ## Preinstallations